 Yes, but somehow.
-Dilated cardiomyopathy is a genetic state found most often in enormous dogs, but diet may add to disease development, according to the Food and Drug Administration.
+Actually, Dilated cardiomyopathy is a genetic state found most often in enormous dogs.
+But diet may add to disease development, according to the Food and Drug Administration.
 In February, agency officials circulated data on hundreds of disease reports.

-FDA officials believed many of the descriptions of DCM involved dogs of breeds that have no known genetic susceptibility to the disease and that many of these dogs were being fed diets containing legumes or potatoes as main ingredients.
+Now, FDA officials believed many of the descriptions of DCM involved dogs of breeds that have no known genetic susceptibility to the disease.
+And that many of these dogs were being fed diets containing legumes or potatoes as main ingredients.

-“Based on the data collected and analyzed, the agency relies on that the potential association between diet and DCM in dogs is a scientific issue that may involve multiple factors,” an FDA announcement states.
+“Based on the data collected and analyzed, the agency relies on the potential association between diet.
+And also DCM in dogs is a scientific issue that may involve multiple factors,” an FDA announcement states.

-The organization’s only advice to pet owners is to access veterinarians about pet diets.
-Clinical signs of DCM include fatigue, cough, breathing difficulty, and may be fatal.
+Importantly, The organization’s only advice to pet owners is to access veterinarians about pet diets.
+Truly, Clinical signs of DCM include fatigue, cough, breathing difficulty, and may be fatal.

-In past veterinarians and pet owners filed reports describing DCM in 325 dogs and ten cats, the disease killed 74 of the dogs and two of the cats.
+Basically, In the past veterinarians and pet owners filed reports describing DCM in 325 dogs and ten cats, the disease killed 74 of the dogs and two of the cats.

-Among the dogs that developed the disease and ate a single primary food, 90 percent had fed on a grain-free diet.
-Most of those diets contained peas.
+On the other hand, among the dogs that developed the disease and ate a single primary food, 90 percent had fed on a grain-free diet.
+Mainly, Most of those diets contained peas.

 The Recent Controversy Surrounding Grain-Free Diets

 Are grain-free diets superior to old-style pet foods containing corn, rice, and oats?
-The answer is no. When your buyer asks if a pet should eat a grain-free diet, there is not a medical benefit, so that they may be giving quality for marketing.
+In short, The answer is no. Because, when your buyer asks if a pet should eat a grain-free diet, there is not a medical benefit.
+Now, that they may be giving quality for marketing.

-If an animal is currently flourishing on a grain-free diet, and the pet owner is happy with the food, I would not push to change their present feeding plan.
+Actually, If an animal is currently flourishing on a grain-free diet.
+And the pet owner is happy with the food.
+I would not push to change their present feeding plan.

-Meat sources such as beef, dairy, poultry are more likely to be the allergy source.
-Some animals can develop allergies to grains; the treatment of food allergies should take place under the care of veterinarians, so pet owners realize how to perform a proper dietary elimination trial.
+In actuality, Meat sources such as beef, dairy, poultry are more likely to be the allergy source.
+Therefore, Some animals can develop allergies to grains.
+So, the treatment of food allergies should take place under the care of veterinarians, so pet owners realize how to perform a proper dietary elimination trial.

 What about boutique and exotic ingredients?